cricci/sms_mms_email_domains/README.md

 ## What are the files?
 * The *-ALL* file has every (SMS, MMS, paging) domain I've found to-date (i.e. for scrubbing an existing list)
-* The *-WORKING* file has a list of domains that have (a) working MX entry(ies) in DNS, thus they appear to support email delivery (i.e. for preventing inclusion, filtering from forms or imports, etc.)
+* The *-WORKING* file has a list of domains that have working MX entry(ies) in DNS, thus they appear to support email delivery (i.e. for preventing inclusion, filtering from forms or imports, etc.)
 * The *ipynb* is a Jupyter notebook with code I used to validate the -WORKING domains.
 * The *csv* is the output from this Jupyter notebook, and for further analysis.